Table of Contents

 Simply terminating an application can often resolve the glitch it was facing.
 Try quitting your iMovie application and re-launch it.
 Then try to replay the video that was witnessing choppy playback.
 If it still doesn’t play, try playing another video with your iMovie.
 If that also ends up being choppy, the problem may be in your iMovie player.

-An outdated application can many times end up underperforming.
+An outdated application can throw multiple errors, including the “iMovie video error”.
 Try to update your iMovie application through these steps:

 1. From your Apple desktop, choose the Apple Menu.